deebot/ROSDev_Guide/README.md

 Now that we know about the topic responsible for controling the turtle and the format in which we need to supply data.
 Lets publish data on the node using command line.

-- Publish data using Command line
+- Publish data using Command line.

+The command below publishes linear and angular data on the cmd_vel topic

 	ros2 topic pub /turtle1/cmd_vel geometry_msgs/msg/Twist "{linear:{x: 4.0, y: 0.0,z: 0.0}, angular:{x: 0.0, y: 0.0, z: 1.0}}"